slpfd-arml/ARML/README.md

 - If it's a persistent network block, escalate to City IT to whitelist github.com and cdn.jsdelivr.net

 **A resource I added isn't showing up:**
+- **If you used ARML Editor's browser version:** check this repo's **Actions** tab first.
+A red X means the workbook was committed but the rebuild failed, so the app data was never regenerated — that's the whole answer.
+  A green check plus under ~10 minutes elapsed means it's the CDN cache;
+  wait it out.
-- If you used ARML Editor: check the message it showed after saving — if it says the build or publish failed, that's why.
-If it says success, give it a minute and refresh the iPad's Safari.
+- **If you used ARML Editor's local version:** check the message it showed after saving — if it says the build or publish failed, that's why.
-- If you edited the workbook directly: did you run `update-arm-library.bat` afterward?
+- **If you edited the workbook directly:** did you run `update-arm-library.bat` afterward?
 If not, the change is saved but not published.
-- Either way: did the change actually reach GitHub?
-If it's still just on your machine, no one else sees it.
+- **In every case:** did the change actually reach GitHub?
+If it's still only on your machine, no one else sees it.
-- If it's been 2+ minutes since you pushed and it's still not there, refresh the iPad's Safari and try again.
+- If it's been 15+ minutes since the change landed and it's still missing, that's worth actually investigating.

 **I deleted a resource by accident:**
 - Deleting is immediate and there's no undo inside ARML Editor — it removes the row from the workbook right away.
-- If you have a recent copy of `New_ARM_Library.xlsx` (a backup, or an earlier version still in `node_modules`-adjacent history if you're using git), you can manually re-add the row and rebuild.
+- **Every workbook change is a git commit**, so the previous version is
+  recoverable: on GitHub, open `ARM-Builder/New_ARM_Library.xlsx` → History → pick the commit before the deletion → download that version, put it back, and let the Action rebuild.
+This is the reliable recovery path.
 - This is exactly why ARML Editor requires typing the resource's exact name before Delete becomes clickable — it's meant to make accidental deletion hard, not impossible if you're genuinely trying to.

 **A PDF link is broken:**